timskillman/Marmalade_SDL2/README.md

 However, to replace the Marmalade SDK entirely is a massive undertaking and YOUR SUPPORT is essential to achieve this.

-A sample Marmalade project and Marmalade wrapper WILL be made available for you to try out very soon - so watch this space :)
+Sample Marmalade-SDL2 projects and Marmalade wrapper WILL be made available for you to try out very soon - so watch this space :)

 Extensions
 ==========